Skip to main content

 AI-Based Knowledge Realms

-Machine learning and AI hold great promise to enable new discoveries and innovation.
-They help address issues of ever-increasing amounts of data and offer opportunities to semantically link currently separated information.
+Machine learning and AI have the potential to unlock new discoveries and innovation.
+They address the challenges posed by the ever-growing volumes of data and present opportunities to semantically link information that is currently separated.

-However, they are accompanied by risks, ranging from legal assessment of the use of synthetic training data for AI systems, limited or biased training data and quality problems in indexing to a lack of acceptance by users due to unverifiable decisions by AI systems.
+However, there are also associated risks, including the legal assessment of the use of synthetic training data for AI systems, limited or biased training data and quality problems in indexing, as well as a lack of acceptance by users due to unverifiable decisions by AI systems.

-This applies in particular to the social, political and economic consequences of AI-based decisions made by models that can no longer be explained or understood ("black boxes").
+This is particularly relevant in terms of the social, political and economic implications of AI-based decisions made by models that are difficult to explain or understand.

 KIT-IBT develops computer models of the human heart to predict cardiovascular diseases earlier and more accurately using software engineering, algorithmics, numerics, signal